nishanthsanjeev/DynamicHistoricalBiases/README.md

 ## 4) Reproduce results:

 Go to the *eng-all* directory, and run the .py files present in each folder (Frequency, loocv, and weat) to reproduce results so far.
 Make sure to change directories where applicable.
+Their equivalent baseline folders (i.e., Frequency_baseline, etc) may also be found, and the user can reproduce these as a baseline test.

-## Information on each file:
+## Additional information:

 Note: When running the Python frequency scripts - make sure to run using Python2.<br />
 All other .py files - Python3 works just fine.